 Personality – courage to bring one’s strengths to bear

 Our batches are small and we do not manufacture products in cheap production countries.
-We design all of our products ourselves and we strive to keep the entire manufacturing process in Finland.
+We design all of our products ourselves and we strive to keep the entire production process in Finland.
 We also create unique items.
 Our commitment to sustainable values further extends to product packaging: our products come in functional packages that can also be used as a bag, purse or storage box.
 We try to minimise the amount of packaging material that ends up as waste or in the recycling bin.
 We want to do things well, right and with care.
-We are tired of trivial babble.
-Justice and equality between people are self-evident truths.
-Trying to understand one another, to come together and to listen, those are the most important things.
-Except when the other person is wrong.

 As a young man I was interested in sports cars, action films and naked women.
 I was constantly drawing skulls.
 I knew I was a very original, different young man, but back then I didn’t yet know that I was also a pirate captain.